Nadine2016/knative/troubleshoot.md

 3. Review the Access Summary information and modify if needed.
 4. When ready, click `Invite` to assign the specified access to the user. (??
 Invite for new users?
 Assign for existing??)

-### Assigning a user permissions to create Projects
+### Assigning permissions to create Projects to a user

 To create Projects, a user must have an Administrative role in the Project.
 1. Determine if the user exists in IAM Access.
 Go to the [Manage Access Users](https://cloud.ibm.com/iam/users){: external} page and search for the user.